-- a) Provisional Ballot: The process for issue of a provisional ballot was demonstrated. - b) Voter who was issued an Absentee /Mail-in Ballot: The workflow configuration capabilities on the EPB when voter is issued an absentee/mail-in ballot was demonstrated using the test data supplied by Department. - c) Cancel Check in: The process for cancelling an incorrect check-in and the requirement for elevated access privileges for the function was demonstrated. - d) Reissue Ballot: The process of re-issue of a ballot for a spoiled ballot was demonstrated. - e) Inactive Voter Check in: The EPB system was configured with the appropriate workflow that allows the poll worker to identify an Inactive voter and handle the affirmation requirements was demonstrated. - f) Redirecting a voter to the correct polling place: The system capabilities for redirecting a voter to the correct polling place were discussed. - g) Search/Lookup voter Capabilities of the EPB: The EPB system voter lookup capabilities and usability were demonstrated. - h) Identifying a Duplicate check-in: It was demonstrated that the system prevented the same voter from checking in multiple times.
+- a) Provisional Ballot: The process for issue of a provisional ballot. - b) Voter who was issued an Absentee /Mail-in Ballot: The workflow configuration capabilities on the EPB when voter is issued an absentee/mail-in ballot, using the test data supplied by Department. - c) Cancel Check in: The process for cancelling an incorrect check-in and the requirement for elevated access privileges for the function. - d) Reissue Ballot: The process of re-issue of a ballot for a spoiled ballot. - e) Inactive Voter Check in: The EPB system was configured with the appropriate workflow that allows the poll worker to identify an Inactive voter and handle the affirmation requirements. - f) Redirecting a voter to the correct polling place: The system capabilities for redirecting a voter to the correct polling place were discussed. - g) Search/Lookup voter Capabilities of the EPB: The EPB system voter lookup capabilities and usability. - h) Identifying a Duplicate check-in: The system prevented the same voter from checking in multiple times.